2015 ALBUQUERQUE MINI MAKER FAIRE:

 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

-This year at Mini Maker Faire: Christian Ristow will bring his “Face Forward” down from Taos.
-Check out this video from 2012 where Christian describes “Face Forward”.
+Last year at Mini Maker Faire – Christian Ristow from Taos set up his “Face Forward” Check out this video from 2012 where Christian describes “Face Forward”.
 He also provides an excellent overview of what Maker Faires are all about:Face Forward / Christian Ristow from Jagged Melon Productions on Vimeo.

 Inventor, Storyteller, Hobbyist, Tinkerer, Artist, Musician…